Voluntary Liquidation Creditors

 Someone can represent another member of the committee in committee meetings, resign and reimburse reasonable travel costs.

 Creditors Voluntary Liquidation (CVL) – Am I Able To Administer Another Limited Company?

-A liquidation enables directors the opportunity to close the original insolvent company and start a new company.
-This though may only be allowed if no disqualification order remains issued against the directors.
-Directors must note, one of the prime duties of the Liquidator is to examine the previous actions of the directors.
-If there has been then the directors may face disqualification up to 15 years.
+A liquidation enables directors to close the original insolvent company and start a new company.
+This, though, may only be allowed if no disqualification order remains issued against the directors.
+Directors must note one of the prime duties of the Liquidator is to examine the previous actions of the directors.
+If there has been, then the directors may face disqualification for up to 15 years.

-If the directors of an insolvent company decide they want to buy back the assets of the company, then usually this is done through a pre-pack liquidation.
-The assets of the company are sold to a new company with a new name but can be the same directors.
+If the directors of an insolvent company decide to buy back the company’s assets, usually this is done through a pre-pack liquidation.
+The company’s assets are sold to a new company with a new name, but can be the same.

-A pre-pack liquidation is when you sell the assets before the liquidation of the company takes place.
-An independent suitably qualified RICS valuer values assets for the protection of creditors (so assets are not sold undervalued).
+A pre-pack liquidation is when you sell the assets before the company liquidates.
+An independent, suitably qualified RICS valuer values assets to protect creditors (so assets are not sold undervalued).

 Section 216: The Re-use Of A Company Name

-Once a company is liquidated, and you have been a former director, then specific laws govern and restrict your involvement with companies with a similar or same name.
-Contravening them is however a criminal office and possibly punishable by fines, imprisonment or even both, for further reading view “The provisions of Insolvency Act 1986, sections 216 and 217.
+Once a company is liquidated and a former director, specific laws govern and restrict your involvement with companies with a similar or same name.
+Contravening them is however a criminal office, and possibly punishable by fines, imprisonment or even both.
+For further reading, view “The provisions of Insolvency Act 1986, sections 216 and 217.